SUNDAYS AT 8:45 AM & 10:10 AM

 We worship at 8:45 a.m. and 10:10 a.m. each Sunday in a hall on the north end of the FPCA campus.
 The nearest entrance is at the rear of the building; use the Cedar Crest Boulevard driveway to access the closest parking lot.

 We want you to feel comfortable and welcome when you walk through our doors, because we’re excited to have you worship with us.
 Whether in a suit or shorts or something in between, you’ll be greeted with a smile and a weekly bulletin.
 Get some coffee in the back of the room, talk for a while and have a seat; we start the service a few minutes before the scheduled time with music or a video presentation.

-This means kids are welcome too—bring them for the whole service (60 minutes at 8:45 or 75 minutes at 10:10), or let them go to Church School (available at 9:00.)
+This means kids are welcome too—bring them for the whole service, or let them go to DIG-our Sunday morning faith formation for children or a youth faith formation class (September-May) available at 9:00.

 Lorene, a vocalist in 10:10, describes music as a lifelong passion and says that her love of music originated with her life in the church.
 Lorene earned a Bachelor of Arts in Vocal Performance from Montclair State University, and served as a section leader while in college.
 She has been serving in 10:10 since graduating college, and shares that her influences include Sara Bareilles and Gungor.
 Lorene enjoys music, reading, traveling and cooking, and currently works in the healthcare industry.